Sugar-Salem High School

 Sugar-Salem High School is a four-year public secondary school in Sugar City, Idaho, the only traditional high school of the Sugar-Salem Joint School District #322 in Madison County.
 The school colors are royal blue and white and the mascot is a digger, a reference to sugar beet cultivation.

-The school district takes in students from the surrounding area, from the local non-census designated communities of Salem (mostly inside Madison County, but partially straddling Fremont County) and Plano on the west to beyond the town of Newdale on the east.
-On the north, it borders Fremont County, following the Snake River tributary known as Henrys Fork.
-On the south, it borders Madison School District and the city of Rexburg.
+The school district (of which this is the sole comprehensive high school) includes Sugar City, Newdale, and a portion a small portion of Rexburg.

 History

 Sugar-Salem High School was built in 1989.
-The high school was previously housed in what is now Sugar-Salem Junior High School.
+The high school was previously housed in what is now Valley View Alternative High School.

 Academic Awards

 Sugar-Salem High School has received academic awards including a bronze medal on the U.S. News & World Report List of America’s Best High Schools in 2008 and was listed as a top school in Redbook Magazine in 1994.
 Sugar Salem High School has a graduation rate of 97 percent.
 In 2013, it became a National Blue Ribbon School.